 Money can be complicated to deal with for those people won’t don’t really know how to handle it.
 Teaching children how to value the money they have can be an essential life skill that is taught at a very early age!
 By learning about money, people will be better able to handle their finances from childhood and into adulthood.

 If children learn the important skill of valuing, using and saving money, they will be ready to face the world!

-History of Teach Your Children to Save Day
+History of National Teach Your Children to Save Day

 Teach Children to Save Day encourages parents to teach their children about money.
 This includes the value of what money can do for people, and also how (and, especially why!) to start a savings account.
 Throughout the day, bankers, financial planners, and other banking professionals travel to their local schools and teach students, from kindergarten through high school, about money.